abacus42/binomial-part/README.md

   ```
 * ``binomial_part_saturated(ideal, unitary=True)``

-  This function computes the binomial part of an ideal which is saturated with respect to the product of all indeterminates
+  This function computes the binomial part of an ideal which is saturated with respect to the product of all indeterminates.
   ```
   sage: R.<x,y,z> = QQ[]
   sage: I = R.ideal((x-z)^2, 10*x-y-9*z)